Capital punishment in Europe: History

 2009 was the first year that no one was executed anywhere in Europe, however in March 2010, Belarus executed the last two people on its death row.

 The European Union has long since been opposed to the death penalty, supporting the European Convention, and its 2000 Charter of Fundamental Rights included an absolute ban on the death penalty in all circumstances.
 The Charter has been made legally binding by the Treaty of Lisbon as it was fully ratified and became effective on 1 December 2009.
 The treaty also has a provision for the EU to join the Council of Europe and accede to the European Convention on Human Rights.
 The EU has been an active promoter of abolition worldwide and has been promoting a United Nations moratorium on the death penalty; however some EU member state such as Poland have opposed such moves.
 The only member state to have performed executions in Europe whilst a Member of the EU or EEC is France, last shooting a prisoner in 1963 and last beheading one with the guillotine in 1977.
 The death penalty was abolished in France in 1981.
 All other states had effectively abolished Capital Punishment before joining the EU, at least in their metropolitan European Territory.
-Two hangings were carried out later in 1977 in a Bermuda, a Special Territory of the EU as a UK Overseas Territory, (after the UK joined the EC in 1973).
+Two hangings were carried out later in 1977 in Bermuda, a Special Territory of the EU as an Overseas Territory of the United Kingdom, (after the United Kingdom joined the EC in 1973).
 Due to later abolition dates in countries that joined later, there have been more recent executions in places that are now part of the EU, the most recent example being Latvia which shot a prisoner in 1996.

 The Council of Europe has made abolition of the death penalty a prerequisite for membership.
 As a result, no execution has taken place on the territory of the organisation's member states since 1997.
 The Parliamentary Assembly of the Council of Europe continues to monitor the capital punishment issue.
 The current General Rapporteur on the abolition of the death penalty for the Parliamentary Assembly is German Member of Parliament Marina Schuster.